 - Transportation

-- Exercise and game rooms
+- Exercise programming and game rooms

 - On-site barber shops, beauty salons, and manicurists